conveyal/analysis-ui/docs/analysis/index.md

 Next are selectors for **access modes** and **transit modes**; you can choose to perform your analysis with or without transit, and using walking, biking or driving.
 For instance, in the image above, a combination of walking and transit has been chosen.
 Note that traffic congestion is not taken into account in driving time estimates, though this may be a feature of a future release when more detailed datasets are available.

-Next are the **date**, **from time**, and **to time**, which define the time period analyzed.
-These default to 7:00 and 9:00, meaning our accessibility results will display the opportunities accessible by someone leaving the chosen origin point on the chosen day between 7:00 and 9:00.
+Next are the **date**, **from time**, and **to time**, which define the time period analyzed (i.e. the opportunities accesible by someone leaving the chosen origin point on the chosen date between the chosen times).
+The first time you open a project, these will default to the current date and 7:00 to 9:00.
 To avoid inadvertently introducing differences in results due to differences in service on different days, we recommend choosing a single date and using it for the duration of a project.
 You should check that the date chosen is sufficiently representative in the GTFS feeds you are using (e.g. a non-holiday weekday).

 You will also need to select a **Routing engine** version, which should default to the highest available version of [Conveyal R5](https://github.com/conveyal/r5).